alirezasalemi7/PR-RAG/README.md

 ## Training the reward model for global search

-In order to train the reward model, we can use the already generated data for training planner.
-Then, the next step is to do sampling for training the reward model:
+To train the reward model, we use the data already generated for training the planner.
+Next, we perform sampling to prepare training examples for the reward model:

 ```shell
 python sampling/creating_training_data_global_search.py \